-Traditionally, headings are used in the print world to break text into digestible pieces of information, helping the reader to focus in on information that may be of interest to them.
-On the web, headings are used in the same way, however, when we talk about headings online, we are talking about HTML tags.
-HTML tags range from Heading 1 <h1> through to Heading 6 <h6> and can be found in your visual editor here:
+Traditionally, headings are used in the print world to break text into digestible pieces of information, helping the reader focus on data that may interest them.
+Headings are used the same way; however, when we talk about headings online, we talk about HTML tags.
+HTML tags range from Heading 1 <h1> to Heading 6 <h6> and can be found in your visual editor.

 The appearance of headings on your site will depend on the theme you are using and can look quite different from site to site.
 Headings on our site display like this:

 Headings Are Signposts to Your Content

 As you may already be aware, most site users won’t be reading every word in your post.
 The majority of people only scan a webpage.
 If they catch a phrase or sentence they like the look of, they carry on reading.
 Otherwise, they will continue browsing down the page before exiting.

 Headings help break the content into helpful junks, pointing the reader toward content that may be interesting or helpful to them.
 Rather than write paragraph after paragraph of content that may overwhelm your reader, we recommend using brief headings with one or two keywords.